codahale/veil/docs/src/design.md

 Veil uses just two distinct primitives:

 * [Xoodyak][xoodyak] for confidentiality, authentication, and integrity.
-* [ristretto255][r255] for key agreement and signing.
+* [ristretto255][r255] for key encapsulation and authenticity.

 [ristretto255][r255-why] uses a safe curve, is a prime-order cyclic group, has non-malleable encodings, and has no co-factor concerns.
 Xoodyak is an advanced cryptographic duplex based on a strong permutation.
+Both target a 128-bit security level and both can run in constrained environments.

 The underlying philosophy is that expressed by [Adam Langley][agl]: